 In the Midwest, cute vintage luggage can be a rare score in flea markets and thrift stores, but in Seattle, it’s been easy enough to find that I can be a little picky.
 When I’m buying a vintage suitcase for marker storage, I try to only buy luggage that smells nice on the inside.
 That said, if the piece is exactly what I’m looking for, I don’t mind doing some work cleaning and deodorizing.

-Below are some of the techniques that work well for me to clean and deodorize vintage suitcases, train cases, and other luggage.
+Below are some of the techniques that work well for me to start deodorizing and cleaning vintage suitcases, train cases, and other luggage.
 While I recommend passing on a piece of luggage that reeks of spilled perfume or mustiness, most vintage luggage is pretty easy to rehab, deodorize, and get clean enough to repurpose for storage or everyday use.

 Since moving into the urban equivalent of a tiny house, I’ve learned to be very, very creative with storage.
 One of the ways I keep my art supplies handy but neatly organized is by using vintage luggage– especially train cases.
 Train cases make perfect storage for illustration markers, artists paint storage, and place to tuck away important papers.